 A hernia that occurs after surgery is called an incisional hernia.
-Cesarean delivery is a surgical procedure that can create a weakness in the abdominal wall.
+The C-section is a surgical procedure that can create a weakness in the abdominal wall.
 A hernia occurs when part of the intestines or stomach protrudes outward through this weakened area, creating a bulge.

-In this article, we explain how to identify a hernia after cesarean delivery.
+In this article, we explain how to identify a hernia following a C-section.
 We also cover the risk factors, treatment, and recovery.

 The primary symptom of an incisional hernia is an unusual bulge near or attached to the site of the surgical incision.
 The bulge can be as small as a grape in size, or it can be very large.
 A hernia may change position or grow over time.